-In the Initiation Notice, we stated our intention, in the event we limit the number of respondents for individual examination, to select respondents based on U.S. Customs and Border Protection (CBP) data.3 We released the CBP data to interested parties under an administrative protective order on October 22, 2019, and invited interested parties to submit comments on the data as well as potential respondent selection.
-Based on a consideration of the comments, we determined that we could reasonably individually examine one producer/exporter in the current review (i.e., Hyosung) as the producer/exporter accounting for the largest volume of the subject merchandise from Korea, pursuant to section 777A(c)(2)(B) of the Tariff Act of 1930, as amended (the Act).4
+In the Initiation Notice, we stated our intention, in the event we limit the number of respondents for individual examination, to select respondents based on U.S. Customs and Border Protection (CBP) data.2 We released the CBP data to interested parties under an administrative protective order on October 26, 2020, and we invited interested parties to submit comments on the data as well as potential respondent selection.
+Based on the results of the CBP data and a consideration of the comments, we determined that we could reasonably individually examine one producer/exporter in the current review (i.e., Hyosung) as the producer/exporter accounting for the largest volume of the subject merchandise from Korea, pursuant to section 777A(c)(2)(B) of the Tariff Act of 1930, as amended (the Act).3